 Residents and small commercial accounts who are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
-They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
+They may also re-enroll in the program at a later date with no associated re-enrollment fees, but are not guaranteed the original contract rate.
 The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
 Because switching suppliers requires at least two days to process by your utility, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.

 All service and billing questions will continue to be directed to Eversource at (800) 592-2000 or National Grid at (800) 465-1212.

 No, the delivery of your electricity is always the responsibility of the utility.
 As a result of energy deregulation in 1997 in Massachusetts, utilities are only able to collect revenue from delivering the power to your meter, not from the actual supply.
 This is why utilities in Massachusetts are indifferent to the supply portion of the bill.
 Simply put, your utility does not make any money on the actual electricity they supply to your account(s).
 They only generate revenue from the delivery of that electricity.

 Delivery rates do not change based on participation in a CCE program.
 Delivery rates are created by the utility and regulated by the MA Department of Public Utilities (DPU).